ryankemper/writings/Debugging.md

 ### Principle 0: Separate your observations from your hypotheses

 The data we decide to gather is influenced by our outlined hypotheses (whether explicitly or implicitly).
-However, it's critical that observations/datapoints are gathered as "artifacts" - that is, well-documented observations that you can share with someone who has not participated in the debugging process and still have them understand what they mean.
+However, it's critical that observations/datapoints are gathered as "artifacts" - that is, well-documented observations that can be understood by someone who has not participated in the debugging process thus far.

 What's the motivation for this principle?
 Often, we start out with a certain hypothesis, and look for data that confirms our "pet theory".
 The problem is, our attachemnt to this original hypothesis leads us to (a) miss uncovering key datapoints that are not adequately explained by our hypothesis, and possibly (b) fail to notice that some part of the data we _have_ gathered already is misaligned with our hypothesis.